awsdocs/amazon-rekognition-developer-guide/doc_source/API_RecognizeCelebrities.md

  ** [OrientationCorrection](#API_RecognizeCelebrities_ResponseSyntax) **   <a name="rekognition-RecognizeCelebrities-response-OrientationCorrection"></a>
 The orientation of the input image \(counterclockwise direction\)\.
 If your application displays the image, you can use this value to correct the orientation\.
 The bounding box coordinates returned in `CelebrityFaces` and `UnrecognizedFaces` represent face locations before the image orientation is corrected\.
 If the input image is in \.jpeg format, it might contain exchangeable image \(Exif\) metadata that includes the image's orientation\.
-If so, and the Exif metadata for the input image populates the orientation field, the value of `OrientationCorrection` is null and the `CelebrityFaces` and `UnrecognizedFaces` bounding box coordinates represent face locations after Exif metadata is used to correct the image orientation\.
+If so, and the Exif metadata for the input image populates the orientation field, the value of `OrientationCorrection` is null\.
+The `CelebrityFaces` and `UnrecognizedFaces` bounding box coordinates represent face locations after Exif metadata is used to correct the image orientation\.
 Images in \.png format don't contain Exif metadata\.
 Type: String
 Valid Values:` ROTATE_0 | ROTATE_90 | ROTATE_180 | ROTATE_270`